autoliuweijie/FastBERT/README.md

 # FastBERT

-The score code of FastBERT
+The source code will be available when the paper is published.